 We have a legal basis for collecting and processing personal data

 With respect to paragraph 32 of the GDPR, we already have a legal basis for collecting and processing personal data because we require "a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of the data subject's agreement to the processing of personal data relating to him or her".
-Specifically, this consent is in most cases given by the data subject themselves by ticking a relevant box when they first interact with Skedda (for admins this is either on the product sign-up page or on the login-setup page; for venue users it is either on the registration page, the login-setup page, or as part of the completion of their first booking).
+Specifically, this consent is in most cases given by the data subject themselves by ticking a relevant box when they first interact with Skedda (for System users this is either on the product sign-up page or on the login-setup page; for venue users it is either on the registration page, the login-setup page, or as part of the completion of their first booking).

 In rarer cases, venue administrators are able to create individual users in their venue account by entering the details of the user manually.
 Before being able to do so, venue administrators must have agreed to our terms, which state that they must have received consent from the relevant natural person and can present unambiguous evidence of such consent on request from Skedda or from supervising authorities.
 In general, Skedda recommends that venue administrators send "invitations" to all users so that the consent process is managed directly between Skedda and the user.